Zelle is a peer-to-peer (P2P) payment network that enables users to send money to their friends, family, and anyone else that is part of the platform.

 Zelle does not make any money right now.
 Instead, its participating banks generate revenue whenever a user pays a business in exchange for goods and services.

 The Zelle network was launched in September 2017.
-It currently has 924 participating banks in its network.
-For the fiscal year 2020, it has facilitated over $307 billion in payments.
+It currently boasts close to 1,000 participating banks in its network.
+Zelle processed 1.8 billion payments in 2021 alone.

 What Is Zelle And How Does It Work?

 Zelle is a digital payments network that allows participating users to send money from their bank accounts to anyone who is a member of the platform.

 The service is solely available to U.S. account holders whose banks are part of the Zelle network.
 The registration only takes a few minutes to complete.

 Once registered, users can send money to their friends and family using the Zelle app.
 Alternatively, the Zelle network can be used within a partner bank’s app such as Well Fargo or Chase.

 To transfer money, all a user needs to do is to enter the recipient’s email address and phone number.
 The funds are normally transferred within a matter of minutes.

 The network is currently available to U.S. consumers only.
 Firms can use Zelle if their business bank account is supported.
 The amount of money a business can receive via Zelle is also determined by the financial institution they bank with.

 Zelle is powered by the Mastercard Send and Visa Direct payment rails, respectively.
 Modern-day banks almost always use either of the 2 as their payment processor, therefore allowing basically any bank to partake in the Zelle network.